przant/stori/README.md

 ---

-The Stori Challenge is about to implement an MVP to read CSV files, process them and send an email with a summary about the file processing.
+The Stori Challenge is about to implement an MVP to read CSV files, process them and send an email with a summary about the CSV file processing.

 In my version, I use a Golang local CLI app, to read and upload the CSV file to an S3 bucket, which has a Lambda trigger to fire up the Lambda function each time a new file is uploaded into the bucket.

-The Lambda function, process the uploaded CSV file, store the record in DynamoDB table, and create the email templates and send them using Simple Email Service (SES).
+The Lambda function, process the uploaded CSV file, store the record in a DynamoDB table, and create the email templates and send them using Simple Email Service (SES).

 You can see the flow in a visual way in the next diagram picture